PolyMathOrg/PolyMath/README.md

         load
 ```

-and the last development version of PolyMath:
+and the latest development version of PolyMath:

 ```Smalltalk
 Metacello new